Park Ji-hwan

 Park Ji-hwan (Korean: 박지환; born September 5, 1980) is a South Korean actor.
 He initially appeared in Yellow Hair (1999) and made his feature film debut in The City of Violence (2006).
 Since then, Park has performed in numerous movies and television dramas, including The Outlaws (2017), Untouchable (2017), and Black Dog (2019).
 Initially interested in a career in fashion design, Park changed track and decided to attend the Korean Academy of Film Arts.
 After working in many projects as a minor character, he has recently played more central roles, including that of a conflicted single father in Our Blues (2022).

+Personal life

+On March 8, 2024, Just Entertainment announced that Park would be holding a wedding ceremony next month after already registering his marriage and having a son.
+The couple held the ceremony on April 27.